zowe/zowe-explorer-vscode/docs/Early Access - Using Global Profile Configuration.md

 ### Load a Profile

+**Follow these steps**:

 1. Navigate to the explorer tree.
 2. Hover over **DATA SETS**, **USS**, or **JOBS**.
 3. Click the **+** icon.
 4. From the drop-down menu, select the profile that you want to use.

-You can now configure your global or project-specific profile.
+You can now use your global or project-specific profile.

-## Global Profile Configuration
+## Profile Configuration

 The global profile functionality simplifies profile management by enabling you to edit, store, and share mainframe configuration details in one location.
-You can use a text editor to populate configuration files with connection details for your mainframe services.
+You can use a text editor or an IDE to populate configuration files with connection details for your mainframe services.
+By default, your global configuration profile is located in .zowe home folder, whereas a project-level configuration file is located in the main directory of your project.

+**Note**: A project context takes precedence over global configuration.

 ### Manage a Profile

+You can edit your project-level or global configuration profiles.

+**Follow these steps**:

 1. Right-click on your profile.
-2. To edit the global `zowe.config.json` file, select add, update, or delete profile options.
+2. Select the **Add**, **Update**, or **Delete Profile** options to edit the global `zowe.config.json` file.

+   **Tip**: Use the Intellisense prompts if you need assistance with filling parameters in the .json file.

 3. Reload your VS Code window by clicking **View** > **Command Palette** > **Developer: Reload Window** so that the changes take effect.

-## Project-Level Profile Configuration

-A project-level configuration file is located in the main directory of your project.
-To initialize the configuration file, {TODO continue here}.
+You successfully edited your configuration profile.